Cheddar Pecan Almond Crisps (Video)

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-Low-Carb and Gluten-Free Cheddar Pecan Almond Crisps are definitely good for most low-carb diet plans, especially Keto or Low-Carb-High-Fat diets.
-Although these are low in carbs, they’re probably best as a special treat if you’re following the South Beach Diet, due to the amount of fat, and nut flours are limited to Phase 2 or 3 for South Beach.
+Cheddar Pecan Almond Crisps are good for low-carb diet plans, especially Keto or Low-Carb-High-Fat diets.
+Although these are low in carbs, they’re probably best as a special treat if you’re following the original South Beach Diet, due to the amount of fat, and nut flours are limited to Phase 2 or 3 for South Beach.

 Find More Recipes Like This One: